 Be reasonable about the price.
 Your 2006 Mustang isn’t worth $20,000.
 Don’t say things like, “I replaced all the hoses, timing belt, and tires, so I just put $3,000 into it,” as an excuse to gouge me for some extra cash.
 The fact that you’ve decided to do some regular maintenance doesn’t obligate me to toss you a few grand in thanks.
 It’s just going to make me wonder what other maintenance you were putting off before you decided to sell it.

 Don’t expect your odd customizations to add to the price either.
 This is true of cars, but it’s especially true of motorcycles.
 You’ve customized your vehicle to reflect your tastes, and that’s fine, but don’t expect my tastes to be the same.
 KBB or Edmunds have already told me how much your car is worth.
 Unless you dropped your car off to Steve Saleen for your customizations and upgrades, don’t expect them to be worth much.

 If you follow these tips, your Craigslist or eBay ad will be much better, and will probably get you a much more appreciative customer base.
 Your ad will be much more useful to both you and your prospective buyers.
 Too many people don’t follow these tips.
 That makes vehicle shopping on Craigslist a much worse experience than it needs to be.
 How do I know that so many Craigslist ads are bad?
 Well, all of the examples above came off of Craigslist.
-Today.
+In a single search session.

-Imagine the horrors I could found if I did a couple of days of research.
+Imagine the horrors I could find if I did a couple of days of research.